 In Malaysia, there is a growing trend towards medicalised FGM/C despite international condemnation.
 Medicalisation refers to cases where FGM/C is carried out by a healthcare worker or professional, in any location, but usually in healthcare settings.
 While public hospitals are banned from performing FGM/C, private clinics offer the procedure.
-The shift towards the medicalisation of FGM/C stems from the perception that the practice will not be harmful if it is carried out by medical professionals.
-The expertise of doctors and the use of surgical tools, anaesthetics, and antiseptics in the hope of mitigating any immediate complications, lend legitimacy to the procedure.
+The shift towards the medicalisation of FGM/C stems from the perception that the practice will not be harmful if it is carried out by medical professionals.175 The expertise of doctors and the use of surgical tools, anaesthetics, and antiseptics in the hope of mitigating any immediate complications, lend legitimacy to the procedure.

 Across the country, the medicalised procedure is carried out without any regulation and is reported to result in side effects among 15% of the girls who undergo it.
 These include mild and short pain, minor bleeding and pain during urination.
 In a currently unpublished study, when parents who had sent their daughters for FGM/C were asked if they witnessed any complications during the procedure, 59% of them had answered yes.
+The procedure is carried out without any regulation and is reported to result in side effects among 15% of the girls who undergo it.
+These include mild and short pain, minor bleeding and pain during urination.
+In a currently unpublished study, when parents who had sent their daughters for FGM/C were asked if they witnessed any complications during the procedure, 59% of them had answered yes.

-While there is a growing body of evidence of the short-term clinical complications of the procedure,177 178 179 long-term clinical complications remain understudied.
+While there is a growing body of evidence of the short-term clinical complications of the procedure, 178 179 180 long-term clinical complications remain understudied.
 Conducting a study on the side effects of FGM/C in Malaysia poses its own set of challenges since the practice here is considered minor.
 This also makes it difficult to raise awareness on the harmful and traumatic nature of the practice as physical harm may not be explicitly visible.
-Further complicating the issue is how the procedure is conducted on girls who are often below the age of one, who cannot speak up about the pain they are experiencing and might not connect issues they experience as they grow up with the FGM/C they underwent as babies.
+Further complicating the issue is how the procedure is conducted on girls who are often below the age of one, 181 who cannot speak up about the pain they are experiencing and might not connect issues they experience as they grow up with the FGM/C they underwent as babies.

 Steering away from the traditional practice, medicalised FGM/C is viewed as a matter of cleanliness and hygiene.
-Traditional practitioners are not medically trained and most perform the procedure without any anaesthesia or sterilisation.
-Traditionally, it involves nicking the tip of the clitoris or prepuce with a pen-knife or sharp tool, with midwives usually insisting on a drop of blood as a requirement for the fulfilment of the practice.
-Dr. Maznah's study documented the use of penknives, small scissors, needles, and even nail clippers.
-Hence, most parents feel they are doing their daughters a favour by opting for the procedure to be performed in a sterile environment that ensures safe clinical practice.
+Traditional practitioners are not medically trained and most perform the procedure without any anaesthesia or sterilisation.182 Traditionally, it involves nicking the tip of the clitoris or prepuce with a pen-knife or sharp tool, with midwives usually insisting on a drop of blood as a requirement for the fulfilment of the practice.183 Dr. Maznah's study documented the use of penknives, small scissors, needles, and even nail clippers.184 Hence, most parents feel they are doing their daughters a favour by opting for the procedure to be performed in a sterile environment that ensures safe clinical practice.
 Besides hygiene, another perpetuating factor is the lack of knowledge regarding the health